cenotelie/sapientia/sapientia/model_training/annotation_strategies/annotation_strategy_collins_en.md

 For example, the _data bus_ **sends messages** to the _actuator_.

-COMMUNICATES(data bus, actuator)
+COMMUNICATE(data bus, actuator)

 ### In condition

-_In condition_ is a relation existing between a composant, a system or a hardware and a condition.
+_In condition_ is a relation existing between a document, a process, a composant, a system or a hardware and a condition.

 For example, the _door_ **is** _open_.